 Although I make macarons frequently, it is a first for me to do a macaron shape that is anything other than circular, so having seen meringue versions of snowmen in a shop recently I felt I had to make some as macarons….well, why not?!
 Continue reading “Ginger snowmen macarons”

 A Christmas-inspired baklava that is simple and very tasty.
 Ok, it doesn’t skimp on the calories but this is, after all, an indulgent treat rather than a staple bake!
 Continue reading “Spiced cranberry & orange baklava”

 I adore a good biscotti, but have never been a fan of the (ridiculously expensive!) ones you can buy in coffee shops and the like that can be little more than an expensive work-out for the jaw!
 Continue reading “Cranberry, orange & fennel seed biscotti”

-A bourbon biscuit is one of my favourite biscuits, but I had never made them fully before.
+A bourbon biscuit is one of my favourite biscuits, but I had never made them before.
 Until now!
 Continue reading “My take on Bourbon biscuits – with mocha ganache & caramelised sugar”

 After using orange, cranberry and white chocolate as the key flavours in a dessert cake I was making, I found I had a fair bit of ganache left over….so macarons were called for!
 Continue reading “Orange & cranberry macarons”

 As moreish as sweet biscotti unquestionably are, savoury biscotti are in a slightly higher league for me, but then more-ish savoury food is one of my weaknesses!
 Continue reading “Two flavours of savoury biscotti”

 I adore a well flavoured biscotti but have never been a fan of the ones you can buy in coffee shops and the like that can be little more than an expensive work-out for the jaw!
 Continue reading “chocolate cherry & almond biscotti”